SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 2:

-Social services with focus on certain groups.
+This phrase deals with social services with focus on certain groups.
 Combining these terms with specific groups avoids picking up publications using the terms basic services, social security and social welfare but not related to poverty (e.g. technological basic services or psychological wellbeing).

 Variants of the second part of this phrase are used in several places in this SDG to link the topics with poverty, women or children etc. (as relevant to each target).